- Toastmasters International is working on renovating Base Camp to improve user experience by taking design and development in-house.

 - “Know your sense of humor” is a new elective project on Level 3.
 This project focuses on understanding what makes you laugh and how to share that with an audience.

 - The traditional education program can be completed by June 30th 2020.
+From 1st July 2020, only Pathways can be followed by the members.

 RESOURCES FOR NEW MEMBERS

 The Navigator – Your guide to Toastmasters and the Pathways learning experience.
 Use it to learn about how a club works, key club officers and roles, the importance of evaluations and opportunities you have to grow your communication and leadership skills.
+This is the old version with 10 paths but gives a great overview.

 Pathways Companion Guide – This comprehensive guide includes a project matrix, summary of the project purpose and an overview of the completion requirements.
 The document, put together by Mark Snow, is very useful for deciding which path you want to follow.

-Tutorial and resources – How to access the evaluation form of any project, even the ones that are not part of your path.
+Find an evaluation form – How to access the evaluation form of any project, even the ones that are not part of your path.
 This can come handy when you want to prepare for an evaluation of a project you are not familiar with.

 RESOURCES FOR ADVANCED MEMBERS